jainshilpi/Expresso/README.md

 Every analysis (small or large) has to be divided into three steps: (the first two of which need to be done only once)

-### Create an analysis folder in Analysis/ (could copy from testAnalysis to start a basic analysis)
+### Create an analysis folder in Analysis/ (could copy from barebones to start a basic analysis)
-For now we will use the testAnalysis out of the box.
+For now we will use the barebones out of the box.

 ### Creating a one or more sample/process jsons
 a sample nanoaod root file to test is here `modules/testsample/tree_6.root`

-`python modules/createJSON.py --sampleName test --xsec 1.0 --year 2016 --treename Events --histAxisName test --outname Analysis/testAnalysis/jsons/test.json modules/testsample/`
+`python modules/createJSON.py --sampleName test --xsec 1.0 --year 2016 --treename Events --histAxisName test --outname Analysis/barebones/jsons/test.json modules/testsample/`

 Add this json in a `sample.txt` file in the analysis folder, which will be input for next step.
-Example txt file canbe found here: `Analysis/testAnalysis/samples.txt`
+Example txt file canbe found here: `Analysis/barebones/samples.txt`
 If you call it something else other than samples.txt, you can pass it with the `--Samples` option in the next command.

 If you just want to pass a single json, you can pass it using `--Sample bla-bla/bla-bla/something.json`